quenktechnologies/wml/spec.md

 Refers to code browsers can interpret to show content to users.
 These are usually represented by implementers of the DOM's Node interface at runtime.

+# Encoding

+A WML file must be utf-8 encoded.

 # Modules

 A WML module is a single file that contains a combination of imports, fun